What really happened to Carlee Russell?

 According to police, traffic cameras caught Ms Russell stopping at the side of the road.

-The child was not sighted on the footage, and authorities haven’t received any other reports of a missing child, Hoover Police Department said in statement on Friday morning.
+The child was not sighted on the footage, and authorities haven’t received any other reports of a missing child, Hoover Police Department said in statement last week.

 When police officers arrived, they found her red Mercedes still running and belongings including a wig, phone, Apple Watch and purse, but no sign of her or the toddler, her mother Talitha Russell said.